soto-project/soto/documentation/client-and-services.md

 ### ByteBufferAllocator

-During request processing the `AWSClient` will most likely require to allocate space for `ByteBuffers`.
+During request processing the `AWSClient` will most likely be required to allocate space for `ByteBuffers`.
 You can define how these are allocated with the `byteBufferAllocator` parameter.

 ### Options